Chinese hackers targeted data from phones used by Donald Trump and JD Vance, and members of Kamala Harris’ campaign.

 According to the Journal’s report, the telecom firms breached in the attack include Verizon, AT&T, and Lumen.

 “We are aware that a highly sophisticated nation-state actor has reportedly targeted several U.S. telecommunications providers to gather intelligence,” Verizon spokesman Rich Young told the Journal.
-He also said that the company is working with law enforcement to understand the scope of the breach.
+He also said that the company is working with law enforcement to assess the scope of the breach.

 Earlier in the race, Trump’s team was targeted by hackers from Iran.
 As part of a spear-phishing campaign that used fake emails posing as a number of public figures—including Ginni Thomas, the wife of Supreme Court Justice Clarence Thomas—to target Trump campaign officials.